khrlawliet/notes-app/README.md

 ### Data Validation

-Input data for creating and updating notes is validated to ensure that the content is a non-empty string.
+Input data for creating and updating notes is validated to ensure that the title and body is a non-empty string.

 ### Error Handling

-Basic error handling is implemented for common scenarios, such as a note not being found.
+Basic error handling is implemented for common scenarios, such as a note not being found and invalid title or body.